JALech11811/Project-Examples-/README.md

 git branch -a  : fetches all branches
 '''

-7. Add changes to file
+7. Add changes to file / index new and modified files
 '''
 git add .   adds all changes
 git add -A  adds all changes

-8. Help
 '''

+8. Committing changes from local to remote
+'''
+git commit -m "TYPE WHAT YOU WANT IN SPACES" git commit -m TYPEWHATYOUWANT

+'''

+9. Git push changes to remote from local
+'''
+git push origin
+if it fails means you need to publish the branch, you will get something like this git push --set-upstream origin addcommandstomakefile  -> this is the name of the branch
+'''

+10. Help
+'''
+git help
 --help
 '''